20023167uhi/DataAnalytics/README.md

 ## 11. Logistic Regression

+Using the logistic regression model to make predictions on the titanic dataset to try and predict if passengers survived or not based on passenger id, class, age, siblings/spouses on board, parent or child on board, fare, sex based on if they're male or not, and whether they got on at Cherborg, Queenstown, or Southampton.

 1. [Logistic Regression with Python](https://github.com/20023167uhi/DataAnalytics/blob/main/Python/Udemy%20Python%20Data%20Science%20and%20Machine%20Learning/13-Logistic-Regression/01-Logistic%20Regression%20with%20Python.ipynb)
 2. [Logistic Regression Project](https://github.com/20023167uhi/DataAnalytics/blob/main/Python/Udemy%20Python%20Data%20Science%20and%20Machine%20Learning/13-Logistic-Regression/02-Logistic%20Regression%20Project.ipynb)
 3. [My Logistic Regression Notes](https://github.com/20023167uhi/DataAnalytics/blob/main/Python/Udemy%20Python%20Data%20Science%20and%20Machine%20Learning/13-Logistic-Regression/My%20Logistic%20Regression%20notes.ipynb)

 ## 12. K Nearest Neighbours

+Using k nearest neighbours to make predictions on a dataset with classified data.
+Given a set of values with a target, the values can be used to train a model to recognize if a certain set of values are true or not.

 1. [K Nearest Neighbours with Python](https://github.com/20023167uhi/DataAnalytics/blob/main/Python/Udemy%20Python%20Data%20Science%20and%20Machine%20Learning/14-K-Nearest-Neighbors/01-K%20Nearest%20Neighbors%20with%20Python.ipynb)
 2. [K Nearest Neighbours Project](https://github.com/20023167uhi/DataAnalytics/blob/main/Python/Udemy%20Python%20Data%20Science%20and%20Machine%20Learning/14-K-Nearest-Neighbors/02-K%20Nearest%20Neighbors%20Project.ipynb)